Sup3r-Us3r/transcribe-audio/README.md

 ### 1. `compress-video-and-add-audio`

 - Compress the video to reduce file size
-- Crop the video to Instagram post format (1080x1350)
+- Crop the video to Instagram reels format (1080x1920)
 - Replace original audio with the uploaded one (if provided)
 - Uses `FFmpeg` for all operations